felipermstudio/felipermstudio.github.io/README.md

+**This blog was made using Jekyll Now by Barry Clark.
+The next part is the original README file with the instructions to make your own Github Pages + Jekyll blog**.

+---

 > March, 2016: If you're on an old version of Jekyll Now and run into a) build warnings or b) syntax highlighting issues caused by [Jekyll 3 and GitHub Pages updates](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), just :sparkles:[update your _config.yml](https://github.com/barryclark/jekyll-now/pull/445/files):sparkles: and you'll be set!

 # Jekyll Now